Proven-Paradox/shaper-system/Handbook.md

 > It might be good to have a plan about when to increase your Level.
 XU-808 is mostly interested in Skills, and so Levels up when their skills are all maxed out for a given Level, choosing combat stats only when they feel it necessary.
 > Meanwhile Marona generally Levels up when she's taken Magic Attack, Vitality, and Capacity to the maximum her Level allows.

 When Leveling up can have one of two benefits, the benefit must be applied to the lower option.
-For example, if a character which has one point in Vitality and no points in Capacity purchases Level 2, they gain a point in Capacity.
-If a character’s base Physical Offense (i.e. before Attributes and other modifiers are added) is 0 while their base Mental Offense is 3, and the character purchases Level 4, then their base Physical Offense improves by one.
+For example, if a character that has one point in Vitality and no points in Capacity purchases Level 2, they gain a point in Capacity.
+For example, a character whose base Physical Offense (i.e. before Attributes and other modifiers are added) is 0 while their base Mental Offense is 3 that purchases Level 4 will increase their base Physical Offense.
 If there is a tie, the player chooses which improvement they gain.

 Characters start at Level 1 (and therefore gain one free Ability in addition to the two they start with).
 Level 2 costs 5 XP, and each subsequent Level costs (4 + their current Level) XP.
 So Level 3 costs 6 XP, Level 4 costs 7 XP, and so on.

 > Sidenote \<Milestone Levels>: Instead of allowing players to purchase Levels, the Arbiter may instead choose to declare that all characters Level up at certain milestones.
-While this does constrain players, it also ensures a given party will have fairly similar power ranges, making it easier to balance combat encounters while also making milestones feel more impactful.
+While this does constrain players, it also ensures a given party will have fairly similar power ranges.
+This makes it easier to balance combat encounters while also making milestones feel more impactful.

 #### Hero Tier
 Hero Tier is a value that broadly represents your character's power.
 You start at Hero Tier 1, and every five Levels after the first (6, 11, 16, …) increases this value.
 Hero Tier is used to scale many facets of your character.

-> In general, increasing in Hero Tier represents a significant increase in competence and invites participation in more consequential events.
+> Increasing in Hero Tier represents a significant increase in competence and invites participation in more consequential events.

 ### Vitality/Capacity
 Purchasing Vitality increases your hero’s maximum HP by 5 + their Strength + their Toughness.
 Purchasing Capacity increases your hero’s maximum MP by 5 + their Mind + their Heart.
 Both of these can be purchased multiple times, up to your character’s [Level](#level).
 Vitality and Capacity upgrades cost 3 XP.